Gambling laws in Czech Republic

 No.

-However, the Gambling Act requires the legal entity to have an organizational structure with a proper, transparent and coherent designation of responsibilities and decision-making powers, established supervisory body, and a transparent ownership structure allowing the ultimate beneficial owner to be easily identified.
+However, the Gambling Act requires the legal entity to have an organisational structure with a proper, transparent and coherent designation of responsibilities and decision-making powers, established supervisory body, and a transparent ownership structure allowing the ultimate beneficial owner to be easily identified.

 2.3 Can a local subsidiary be formed by foreign shareholders?